aarontxz/Task-Manager/README.md

 ### Database (PostgreSQL)
 - set up a PostgreSQL database using `createdb db'
-- create a table called task using
-- `CREATE TABLE task (
-  id SERIAL PRIMARY KEY,
-  title VARCHAR(255) NOT NULL,
-  description VARCHAR(255) NOT NULL, status VARCHAR(255) NOT NULL, due_date DATE
+- create a table called task using `CREATE TABLE task ( id SERIAL PRIMARY KEY, title VARCHAR(255) NOT NULL, description VARCHAR(255), status VARCHAR(255) NOT NULL, due_date DATE
 );`

 ### Backend (Loopback 3)

 - Navigate to the backend directory: `cd loopback`
 - Install dependencies: `npm install`
+- edit the datasources.js file in the server folder accordingly to the PostgreSQL database you created.
 - Run the server: `node .`

 ### Frontend (EmberJS)